 — Tom Scocca, On Smarm

 Douchebag Brainwaves is a blog consisting of automatically generated text.
 It's generated by my own Markov chain–based text generator after training it on the essays of Paul Graham.
-I take Paul Graham to be the titular douchebag of the blog, and think that this is a fair description of his own character as he defines and reveals it in those essays.
+I take Paul Graham to be the titular douchebag of the blog, and think that this is a fair description of his own character as it's shown in those essays (though you may, of course, feel differently).
 The code that actually creates the individual posts by calling the text generator is available here, if you'd like to look at it.

 Every text is a network of roads taken and not taken.
 Some of the roads have never been taken, so far as we know, and of the roads known to have been taken, some are well traveled and some hardly traveled at all.
 Who traveled which roads, and when, and where, are matters of consequence to anyone studying the texts.
 Roads identical in one respect or another may be seen as very different roads if viewed from a different vantage—and of those different points of view, many will be possible. […] We don’t want to discover what the texts mean but what they might be imagined to mean or to have meant.
 Those meanings are a function of what texts might or might not do, given their rules of engagement; and those rules are determined from what they have and have not done, as well as what they might have done or might be made to do given their historical descent.

 — Jerome McGann, conclusion to Radiant Textuality: Literature After the World Wide Web (p.
 152 in ISBN 1-4039-6436-X)

 deformative reading, which throws features of the source text into relief that have previously been invisible.

 This is a primary motivation for many of my other textual recombination projects: it shows me new things about the texts that I already know well (or fairly well).
 This is, for instance, the case with my other blogs Ulysses Redux and The Worst of Bad Lovecraft, both of which have shown me a great deal about the texts that they consume and remix.